Volunteers help Tuit-tuit!

 On August 31st and September 1st, 19 volunteers contributed to the protection of the Tuit-tuit by deratting part of its habitat within the Roche-Ecrite massif.
 On mission in Reunion Island, the BIODIV’OM coordination assistant was able to take part in this deratting project.

 During these sites, volunteers walk through transects called “rat lines” on which bait stations containing blocks of rat poison are arranged.
-The lines are crossed and blocks of rat poison are thrown on both sides of the posts using slingshots.
 Thanks to these participatory projects carried out over the past three years on the Roche-Ecrite forest, the population is now estimated at 37 pairs in 2018 compared to 7 pairs in 2003 and has managed to produce 25 chicks during the 2018-2019 season.

 Sustainability of actions